ctubio/php-proxy-keyserver/README.md

   $ # Download and compose the php proxy with all web interface skins:
   $ cd /var/www
-  $ mkdir your.domain.name
-  $ cd your.domain.name
-  $ composer create-project ctubio/php-proxy-keyserver . dev-master
+  $ composer create-project ctubio/php-proxy-keyserver your.domain.name

   $ # ProxyPass doesn't need to be configured because PHP supplies the proxy.
   $ # Just validate if your website can search/retrieve/submit pgp public keys.